ciddy0/ai201-project1/README.md

 - _What I gave the AI:_ I gave Claude my Chunking Strategy and Retrieval Approach sections from planning.md, along with the existing pipeline.py chunk format, and asked it to implement rag.py with embedding into ChromaDB, retrieval, and Groq-based generation.
 - _What it produced:_ A complete rag.py with functions for loading chunks, building a persistent ChromaDB vector store with cosine similarity, embedding with SentenceTransformer, retrieval with top-k, and a full ask() pipeline that retrieves chunks, generates an answer via Groq, and programmatically attaches deduplicated source links.
-- _What I changed or overrode:_ I adjusted the system prompt's refusal threshold — the original prompt was too conservative, telling the LLM to refuse when it didn't have "enough" information, which caused it to refuse even when relevant reviews were present.
+- _What I changed or overrode:_ I adjusted the system prompt's refusal threshold, because the original prompt was too conservative, telling the LLM to refuse when it didn't have "enough" information, which caused it to refuse even when relevant reviews were present.
 I changed it to only refuse when NONE of the reviews address the question.

 **Instance 2**